Absolute Label Services logo

 The subsidiary collects equitable remuneration from radio broadcasts, television programming, public performance venues, and digital broadcast platforms across multiple territories.
 Direct collection arrangements function in the UK through PPL partnership, with similar structures in the USA for digital performances via SoundExchange, plus France, Germany, Brazil, Japan, and Netherlands.
 Additional territories access global collection through collective management organization reciprocal agreements rather than direct bilateral arrangements in every jurisdiction.

-Artist roster includes Jack Savoretti, who achieved UK number one album status, alongside heritage performers Bruce Foxton from The Jam and Brian Bennett from The Shadows.
-Additional signings include composer David Arnold, Christian rock artist Martin Smith, and grime performer Cadet.
-The portfolio demonstrates reach across established legacy artists and contemporary emerging talent spanning multiple genres and career stages.
+Artist and label-service history includes Jack Savoretti, heritage performers Bruce Foxton from The Jam and Brian Bennett from The Shadows, composer David Arnold, Christian rock artist Martin Smith, and grime performer Cadet.
+Absolute’s public artist-and-label presentation also emphasizes a broad client mix rather than a narrow genre specialty, with campaigns spanning established performers, managers, labels, and emerging acts.

 Collection methodology involves registering performers with relevant collective management organizations in each territory, monitoring usage of sound recordings across broadcast and performance contexts, processing claims for equitable remuneration, and distributing collected royalties to entitled performers and rights holders.
 The organization does not collect composition performance rights, mechanical royalties, or synchronization licensing fees, which remain under separate administration through traditional performance rights organizations and publishing administrators.